muhammadazeemhaider/muhammadazeemhaider.github.io/index.md

     <p>
-      I am fascinated by how the brain works and want to understand how it functions the way it does, as well as how we might replicate the language and cognitive abilities in language models that come so naturally to humans.
+      I am fascinated by how the brain works and want to understand how it functions the way it does, as well as how we might replicate the linguistic and cognitive abilities in language models that come so naturally to humans.
 I am also interested in working with retrieval systems, understanding how retrieval can be improved within generative pipelines,